leallysmith/ETALHowTo/docs/Beaver Dam Monitoring/glossary.md

 Intermittent: Streams that flow for some time after run off but not year round, these dry up or have disconnected residual ponds at some point in the year.

-Material Harvest: Main evidence here is freshly felled trees with a pile of wood shavings around the cut.
+Material Harvest: Evidence includes freshly felled trees with a pile of wood shavings around the cut.
 Felled trees may have smaller branches plucked off by beaver and willow in the area may be coppiced.

 Perennial: Perennial streams flow year round, without drying up during the year.